 Be Careful About High MERV Ratings

 Filtration has changed significantly over the past ten years.
 Early on, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 The story is different today.
-Clearwater area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Clearwater area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!